Meet The Team

 Bailey Tasker

 Bailey Tasker is a born and raised Butte, MT native.
 She attended Gonzaga University from 2016 to 2019 where she received degrees in Biology, Environmental Studies, and a concentration in Scientific Research.
 While at Gonzaga, Bailey's research focused on complex stressors on native amphibians in wetland ecosystems.
-The findings from this work was published in PLoS One, and a second paper is in review for Freshwater Science.
-Currently, Bailey is a master's student at Montana Tech in the Ecological Restoration Department where she is developing a forecast model for light geese in the Pacific Flyway in collaboration with the USGS Western Ecological Research Center.
+Bailey ha published her undergraduate work in PLoS One, and Freshwater Science.
+Bailey holds a masters degree in ecological restoration from Montana Technological University.
+She developed a forecast model for light geese in the Pacific Flyway in collaboration with the USGS Western Ecological Research Center.
 Bailey is an alumni of the Delta Waterfowl Foundation Waterfowl Breeding Ecology Program.
+She now works for the Montana Departmental Environmental Quality

 Biologist